 The exact spatial locations of the Rangiora and Kaiapoi KACs are well defined, being largely the Business 1 Zoned areas.
 However, this is not the case in Woodend/Pegasus.
-With projected population growth in the Woodend/Pegasus area catchment, it has been identified that more than 14,000 m2 of retail floor space could be sustainable in a KAC by 2043, which translates into the provision of up to 5 hectares of KAC land.
+With projected population growth in the Woodend/Pegasus area catchment, it has been identified that more than 14,000m2 of additional retail floor space could be sustainable in a KAC by 2043, which translates into the provision of up to 5 hectares of KAC land.
 It is not considered practicable to expand the small existing Woodend town centre, which is surrounded by primarily residential activities, to provide for a single, contiguous area of land that could become a KAC.
-The planned commercial location at North Woodend (Ravenswood) benefits from its central location in Woodend/Pegasus, its proximity to State Highway 1, its consented and anticipated commercial activity and its land availability to accommodate a centre of the size required.
-It is therefore proposed that the KAC will be defined at North Woodend with further work required to identify the exact location and ensure good town centre outcomes are achieved.
-At the same, the existing centres at Woodend and Pegasus will continue to be supported.
+The planned commercial location at North Woodend (Ravenswood) benefits from its central location in Woodend/Pegasus, its proximity to State

+Highway 1 as a significant link from Picton (Wellington) to Christchurch, its consented and anticipated commercial activity and its land availability to accommodate a centre of the size required.
+Based on this analysis and community feedback received the KAC will be located at North Woodend subject to further work being undertaken through the District Plan Review and with the developers to identify the exact location and ensure good town centre outcomes are achieved.